 The commercial hazelnut industry has flourished in the Willamette Valley for more than 100 years.
-About 800 Oregon farm families grow hazelnuts on 67,000 acres.
+About 800 Oregon farm families grow hazelnuts on more than 70,000 acres.
 Many of the farm families are third- and fourth-generation orchardists, working the same orchards as their pioneering predecessors.
 They are passionate about protecting the productivity of the land and trees for generations to come.

 Quality distinguishes the Oregon-grown hazelnut from imports.
 Achieving and maintaining the highest level of quality is the overarching – and uniting – principal of the industry.
 Our growers’ success can be measured by the demand for Oregon hazelnuts across the globe today.